DimitriKenne/adaptive-poly-image-processing/README.md

 ### **6.1.
 Running Experiments**

-The central script for orchestrating image reconstruction and edge detection experiments is run\_experiments.py.
-It automates the process for a set of predefined images, checking for existing reconstruction data to avoid redundant computations.
+The central script for orchestrating image approximation and edge detection experiments is run\_experiments.py.
+It automates the process for a set of predefined images, checking for existing approximation data to avoid redundant computations.

 To execute the full experimental pipeline:
 ```bash
 python run\_experiments.py
 ```

-This script will process each image, perform adaptive reconstruction (if its data (.pkl file) is not already generated), and then apply various edge detection strategies, saving all generated plots and data files to the results/ directory.
+This script will process each image, perform adaptive approximation (if its data (.pkl file) is not already generated), and then apply various edge detection strategies, saving all generated plots and data files to the results/ directory.

 ### **6.2.
 Configuration**

-All configurable parameters for the image reconstruction and edge detection processes are located in the `config/` directory.
+All configurable parameters for the image approximation and edge detection processes are located in the `config/` directory.
 You can adjust these files to customize the behavior of the algorithms:

 * **`config/config\_reconstructor.py`**:
   * Controls parameters for the adaptive segmentation and polynomial approximation, such as polynomial degree (`POLY\_DEGREE`), node generation method (`NODES\_METHOD`), error criteria (`ERROR\_THRESHOLD`, `ERROR\_MEASURE\_TYPE`), recursion limits (`MAX\_DEPTH`, `MIN\_SEGMENT\_SIZE`), and parallel processing (`NUM\_PROCESSES`).
-Also defines flags for saving reconstruction-specific plots and data.
+Also defines flags for saving approximation-specific plots and data.
 * **`config/config\_detector.py`**:
   * Manages parameters for edge detection, including the strategy for combining error maps (`ERROR\_COMBINATION\_STRATEGY`, `ERROR\_COMBINATION\_WEIGHTS`), thresholding type (`EDGE\_THRESHOLD\_TYPE`, `FIXED\_EDGE\_THRESHOLD`), and which strategies to compare in plots (`EDGE\_STRATEGIES\_TO\_COMPARE`).